SOA Charters

 Smallmouth Bass Bonanza on the Umpqua River

-Get ready for a half-day of non-stop action chasing smallmouth bass on the stunning Umpqua River.
-We'll cruise the waters in our nimble 17' Power Drifter, powered by a 60/40 jet that can navigate even the shallowest spots.
-With summer water temps hitting a balmy 78 degrees, you might just want to cool off with a quick dip between casts.
-This trip is perfect for solo anglers looking to tangle with some hard-fighting river bass.
+Get ready for a half-day of non-stop bass action on Oregon's stunning Umpqua River.
+Our 17' Power Drifter, powered by a 60/40 jet, is primed to take you to the hottest smallmouth spots.
+With water temps hitting a balmy 78 degrees in summer, you might even want to cool off with a quick dip between casts.
+This trip's perfect for anglers looking to tangle with hard-fighting river bass in a picture-perfect setting.

 Why Anglers Keep Coming Back